eclipse-tractusx/eclipse-tractusx.github.io/docs/kit-process/processes/update-documentation.md

       ![IMG: Click on New Pull request](resources/click-on-new-pr.png)

-   3. Select Branch which should be merge into the base repository
+   3. Select Branch which should be merged into the base repository

       ![IMG: Select Branch to Merge](resources/select-branch-to-merge.png)